hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

 ### Setup virtualenv and install Jupyter Notebook

 If it's the first time you use jupyter notebook, you need create a virtual environment first.
-Please follow the 4 steps to correctly use jupyter notebook.
+The following are the usual path to setup jupyter environment.
+For users in CVA 517 LAB, please see [here](#setup-jupyter-environment-in-cva517).

 Step 1: Create virtual environment